Advisory Board

 Board Member

-Jen Hastings, MD (pronouns: jen) is Clinical Professor, UCSF Department of Family and Community Medicine.
-Jen has been part of the medical community in Santa Cruz since 1998, initially with Planned Parenthood, developing the Transgender Healthcare Program both locally and nationally.
-Jen continues to teach and consult in the area of transgender health.
-Locally, Dr Hastings supports the work of SafeRx and the Health Improvement Partnership and is engaged in many aspects of medical and behavioral health in Santa Cruz.
+Jen Hastings, MD (pronouns: jen) is Volunteer Clinical Professor, UCSF Department of Family and Community Medicine.
+Jen has been part of the medical community of Santa Cruz since 1998, initially with Planned Parenthood, developing the Transgender Healthcare Program both locally and nationally.
+Jen continues to teach and consult and participates in research in the area of transgender health and reproductive health.

 Christina Borbely, PhD